Bachelor of Fine Arts

 All the while nurturing your creativity, the acclaimed KU program artist-faculty will mentor and guide your professional development.
 You’ll explore a variety of approaches and media ranging from traditional to digital, study new techniques, and experience the creative environment of professional studios and galleries.

-Studio Art areas of specialization include ceramics, drawing, fine metals, painting, photography, printmaking, sculpture, textiles, and time-based and experimental art.
-The program is taught by the Department of Art.
+Areas of specialization include ceramics, drawing, painting, photography, printmaking, sculpture, and textiles.
+The program is taught by the Department of Art and Design.

 Galleries and Exhibitions

-The KU community holds the visual arts in high regard, with multiple opportunities to display and view art on and off-campus:
+The KU community holds the visual arts in high regard, with multiple opportunities to display and view art on campus:

 Marlin and Regina Miller Gallery, KU's premier gallery, hosts group exhibitions by professional artists of national and international reputation, senior exhibitions (group shows by majors), and site-specific installations created as part of our artist residency program.